MarcusRisanger/Dataverse-API/README.md

 ### Initialize DataverseClient

 For now, I've coded the framework around the `requests` library, for good and bad!
-In the future, I will consider generalizing further, letting the user pass an authenticated requests handler of choice to the framework by specifying a `Protocol` to follow instead.
+In the future, I will consider generalizing further, letting the user pass an authenticated requests handler of choice to the framework by specifying a `Protocol` class instead.

 To instantiate, pass a `requests.Session` together with a Dataverse environment URL to the `DataverseClient` constructor: